 Polyester was not even invented until the 1930s, so polyresin and poly marble came quite a bit later after the invention of polyester.
 This means they both have chemical properties and are not natural materials like porcelain or alabaster.

 But neither poly marble nor polyresin is considered a natural material as they have poly materials.
-Most types of poly material are made out of some petroleum.
+Most types of poly materials are made out of petroleum.

 Even though polyresin, poly marble, alabaster, and porcelain can sometimes be used for similar products in the Home Decor and Home Furniture Industry, they are all very different types of materials that are produced in very different ways.

-If you’re interested in what type of alabaster products Mondoro Company can produce, we would love to talk to you.
+We would love to talk to you if you’re interested in what type of alabaster products Mondoro Company can produce.
 We have some magnificent bathroom sets that are made in natural alabaster stone.

 Find out more about how Mondoro can help you create, develop, and manufacture excellent home decor and home furniture products – don’t hesitate to contact me, Anita.
 Check out my email by clicking here or become a part of our community and join our newsletter by clicking here.

 Subscribe to our Mondoro Company Limited YouTube Channel filled with great videos and information by clicking here.

 How do you tell the difference between alabaster and marble?